bernardo1r/encdec/README.md

-#Simple encryption/decryption tool
+# Simple encryption/decryption tool

-This is a simple program to encrypt and decrypt files
+This is a simple program to encrypt and decrypt files.

-The output file is displayed on the stdout

-The AEAD used is XChaCha20-Poly1305
+The AEAD used is XChaCha20-Poly1305 and the KDF used is argon2.
+Currently only argon2i is supported.